 To use the Cashplus Mobile App, small software files similar to Cookies will be stored on your mobile device.
 These files allow the Cashplus Mobile App to remember choices you make (such as your user name or the region you are in) and provide enhanced, more personal features.
-In particular these files are used to store your registration information and your acceptance of these terms and conditions.
+These files are used to store your registration information and your acceptance of Terms and Conditions.
 The information these files collect may be anonymised so they can’t track your browsing activity on other websites.
-The files are essential in order to enable you to move around and use the features of the Cashplus Mobile App.
+The files are essential to enable you to move around and use the features of the Cashplus Mobile App.

 We aim to ensure a complete service at all times, but the speed and availability of service can’t be guaranteed.
-The service may be interrupted due to our need to update or maintain our systems or those of our third party agents who provide part of the service.
-In addition, the service may be affected by the network coverage available from your mobile provider or maintenance and upgrades they perform that affect the availability of your mobile network.
+The service may be interrupted due to our need to update or maintain our systems or those of third-parties who provide part of the service.
+In addition, the service may be affected by the network coverage available from your mobile service provider or maintenance and upgrades they perform that affect the availability of your mobile network.

 The Cashplus Mobile App can be used all over the world but can only be downloaded if you have a UK App Store or Google Play Account.
-Just make sure you use a secure Wi-Fi connection and check with your network provider to ensure you’re not stung with roaming data charges for using the App abroad.
+Just make sure you use a secure Wi-Fi connection and check with your network provider to ensure you don’t experience higher than usual roaming data charges for using the App abroad.

 We reserve the right to withdraw the Cashplus Mobile App at any time.

 1.13 Use of email and social media